unacast/deprecated-unacast.github.io/_posts/2016-03-10-monitoring-microservices-synthetic-transactions-in-go.md

 </div>

-At Unacast we are building software that must scale to process millions of proximity interactions each day.
+At Unacast we are building software that scale to process millions of proximity interactions each day.
 We believe the best approach for building scalable and agile systems is microservices.
 Meaning, we believe in small, smart and focused applications over large ones.
+It also enables us to continuously experiment with new stuff, have fun, learn things and always choose the best tools to achieve a specific task rather than to make unnecessary or boring tradeoffs.

+I have lately been looking into Go and wanted to gain some experience with building software in it.
+So I used this opportunity to build a real system using Go.

 ### Monitoring Microservices